szczursonn/rythm4/README.md

 ### - $slash

-Register slash commands on the server (requires admin permissions)
+Register slash commands on the server

 ### - $unslash

-Unregisters slash commands on the server (requires admin permissions)
+Unregisters slash commands on the server

-## Enable age restricted videos

-To access age-restricted video, you will have to set YT_COOKIE and YT_TOKEN enviroment variables

-1. Open up Chrome Dev Tools
-2. Go to the network tab
-3. Go to any video page on Youtube while logged in
-4. Click on a request to /playback
-5. Go to Headers
-6. Find the "cookie" header and copy it
-7. Find the "X-Youtube-Identity-Token" header and copy it